Cairo corridor into the US

 What this corridor does not include.

-These belong with Egyptian counsel and group advisors who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, regulatory, or sanctions implications, the firm flags it and defers before execution.
+These belong with Egyptian counsel and group specialists who specialise in US entry, and with US counsel on the American side.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, regulatory, or sanctions implications, GMA flags it and defers before execution.

 Frequently asked.

 Egyptian logistics and infrastructure operators, Suez Canal Economic Zone manufacturing and transport firms, Egyptian textiles, automotive supply chain, and pharmaceuticals, Egyptian fintech operators across payments and lending, telecoms, agri-food and food processing, energy operators across Eastern Mediterranean gas and adjacent power, and family-controlled industrial capital.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Egyptian company formation, Central Bank of Egypt notifications, GAFI free-zone licensing, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, sanctions and OFAC screening, customs and tariff classification, and US banking introductions are handled by the principal's Egyptian counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Egyptian company formation, Central Bank of Egypt notifications, GAFI free-zone licensing, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, sanctions and OFAC screening, customs and tariff classification, and US banking introductions are handled by the owner's Egyptian counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 It does not translate by itself.
-The American buyer reads SCZONE as macro context for nearshoring diversification away from concentrated Asian supply.
-They do not read it as a US category.
-The work is to surface the SCZONE corridor advantage in US-procurement-readable terms, name the US peer set against Vietnam and Mexico nearshore alternatives, state the US outcome, and build the US-side risk architecture covering Egyptian-side legal terms and contract framings.
+The American buyer judges SCZONE as macro context for nearshoring diversification away from concentrated Asian supply.
+They do not evaluate it as a US category.
+The work is to surface the SCZONE corridor advantage in US-procurement-clear terms, name the US peer set against Vietnam and Mexico nearshore alternatives, state the US outcome, and build the US-side risk answers covering Egyptian-side legal terms and contract framings.
 The corridor is a benefit, not a position.

 Further on Cairo and the US corridor.